 Address: 2580 Jefferson Ave, Ogden, UT 84401

-Set in the historic home of David and Bertha Eccles, the Eccles Community Art Center is in the heart of the historic Jefferson District, providing visitors and locals opportunities to admire art exhibits, craft galleries, a beautiful flower garden, and park area.
+Set in the historic home of David and Bertha Eccles, the Eccles Community Art Center is in the heart of the historic Jefferson District, providing visitors and locals opportunities to admire art exhibits, craft galleries, a beautiful flower garden, and a park area.
 The art center promotes visual and performing arts, helping boost awareness of these unique cultural activities.
 The center also hosts various fun events, including art and design competitions.

 Before going home for the evening, visit the center’s Carriage House Sales Gallery, which is a great way to support local artists and the efforts of the Eccles Community Art Center.